Oprah Winfrey's endorsement of Barack Obama: Polls

 A CBS poll found that a third of all Americans claimed that most people they know would be more inclined to vote for Obama because of Winfrey's endorsement.
 A study by the Pew Research Center found that Winfrey's campaign appearances had dramatically increased Obama's visibility, especially among African-Americans.

 One reason Winfrey's endorsement was useful in helping Obama compete with Senator Clinton was because as of December 2007 (when Winfrey first began campaigning) Winfrey was the one woman in the world more admired than Hillary Clinton among American women.

 Political commentary

 "There's no doubt that Oprah could tip a close presidential election if she strongly backed one candidate," predicted psychologist James Houran.

 In the May 2007 issue of Newsmax, political analyst Dick Morris predicted Winfrey's endorsement would have an important impact:

 When asked by Larry King if there was a "woman side" of Oprah that "would lean towards a Hillary" Winfrey replied:

-Later Dick Morris would see significance in the fact that Winfrey campaigned for Obama in December, and Iowa voted right after Christmas: